godotengine/godot-docs/classes/class_file.rst

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_csv_line** **(** :ref:`String<class_String>` delim="," **)** const

 Returns the next value of the file in CSV (Comma Separated Values) format.
 You can pass a different delimiter to use other than the default "," (comma), it should be one character long.
+Text is decoded using the UTF-8 encoding.

 .. _class_File_method_get_double: